-This document is the revised 2019 Plan for Admin.
+This document is the revised 2021 Plan for Admin.

+Following approval of the Plan for Admin, the KAC oversees the open application process and manages the intake of applications, adjudication, and distribution of grant funds.
 All CKAF applicants must strive to offer services that respect the independence, dignity, integration and equal opportunity of individuals of all backgrounds and abilities.

 While CKAF is administered by the KAC, the applications are reviewed using a peer assessment process that engages stakeholders from across Kingston as jury members.
 Jury members are themselves representative of the arts, arts professionals, and practitioners in the City of Kingston and are selected for their knowledge of the arts, high standing within the arts community, awareness of the City of Kingston context and the broader arts environment and, where possible, are reflective of the gender, demographic and cultural diversity of Kingston itself.